w0nxyApex/Apex-Legends-Config-And-Windows-Settings/README.md

 #### By the way, it doesn't make any difference how good your settings and fps are - almost every console player with 0.6 AA will outgun you.
 Aloo have fun :)

-I also got some of my settings from these people. //github.com/V3nilla, //github.com/kretz1xD, //github.com/deaFPS So stop by if you're interested.
+I also got some of my settings from these people - [V3nilla](https://github.com/V3nilla), [kretz1xD](https://github.com/kretz1xD), [deaFPS](https://github.com/deaFPS).
+So stop by if you're interested.

 ## Apex Legends Optimization Guide